JavaScript: RegExp Constructor

 Note: when using string to construct a pattern, you need to use double backslash for any single backslash in regex.
 Because, single backslash is used in string to escape the next character.
 So, when you use double backslash, the RegExp will just get a single backslash.

-const myStr = "30 thousand"; const myRegex = RegExp("\\d+"); console.log( myStr.replace(myRegex, "_" ) ); // _ thousand
+const xxStr = "30 thousand"; const xxRegex = RegExp("\\d+"); console.log( xxStr.replace(xxRegex, "_" ) ); // _ thousand

-JavaScript Regular Expression
+JavaScript, Regular Expression

-- RegExp Tutorial
+- JS: RegExp Tutorial

-- RegExp Functions
+- JS: Regex Functions

-- RegExp Syntax
+- JS: RegExp Syntax

-- RegExp Flags
+- JS: RegExp Flag

-- Replacement String Dollar Sign Sequence
+- JS: Regex Replace String Dollar Sign